Men of Courage Barbershop Challenge

 - Barbershop must be willing to allow potential outside partners for example: live broadcasts on Sirius XM, Microsoft Game nights, museum outreach and other special events.
 Barbershop must be willing to require attendees of Men of Courage events to sign media release forms.

 - Barbershop must agree to provide some free community cuts when hosting community activations and partnership events with other partners.

 BARBERSHOP CHALLENGE FINALIST EVALUATION:

-A small group of community stakeholders, Ford and Charles H. Wright Museum. representatives will evaluate the two finalists and select the winner of the Challenge.
+A small group of community stakeholders, The Reginald F. Lewis Museum of Maryland African-American History & Culture representatives will evaluate the two finalists and select the winner of the Challenge.
 The following criteria will be taken under consideration during the evaluation of the winner:

 - Commitment to and execution of programming related to Men of Courage and changing the narrative around African American Men.

 - Number of community members engaged in Men of Courage Barbershop Challenge programming.

 - Overall quality of the barbershop’s Men of Courage programming.

 Community Project Evaluation: